Dynamic Instrumentation Expression Language

 Overview

-The Dynamic Instrumentation Expression Language is a language helps you formulate log probe message templates, metric probe expressions, span tag values, and probe conditions.
+The Dynamic Instrumentation Expression Language helps you formulate log probe message templates, metric probe expressions, span tag values, and probe conditions.
 It borrows syntax elements from common programming languages, but also has its own unique rules.
 The language lets you access local variables, method parameters, and nested fields within objects, and it supports the use of comparison and logical operators.

 For example, you can create a histogram from the size of a collection using count(myCollection) as the metric expression.
 Metric expressions must evaluate to a number.